Minneapolis Toxic Exposure Lawyers

-Exposure to dangerous chemicals can cause serious injury or even death.
-Proving injury and causation (that the chemical caused injury), can be challenging and largely depends on the size of the dose and the duration of exposure.
-Toxic exposure cases require attorneys with expertise in toxicology, epidemiology, and other sciences.
-The chemical exposure lawyers on our Minneapolis team have the expertise necessary to handle your case.
+Exposure to dangerous chemicals can cause serious injury or even death, impacting your life and the lives of your loved ones for years to come.
+Proving injury and causation (that the chemical caused the injury) can be challenging and largely depends on the size of the dose and the duration of exposure.
+Toxic exposure cases require attorneys with experience in toxicology, epidemiology, and other sciences.
+The chemical exposure lawyers on our Minneapolis team have the knowledge necessary to handle your case.
+GoldenbergLaw, PLLC has more than three decades of experience handling a wide range of mass tort cases, including toxic torts.
+We’re compassionate when it comes to communicating with our clients but aggressive in the courtroom if need be so we can recover the compensation you’re owed.

 These are the top 10 toxic substances that are linked to significant injury: